spautz/packagelint/packages/types/docs/rule-combos.md

 ## Overview

-A RuleCombo also lists further RuleEntries, but instead of expanding them before validation, it can combine or reinterpret their results after validation.
+A RuleCombo has a list of further RuleEntries, but instead of expanding them before validation, it can combine or reinterpret their results after validation.
 RuleCombos are generally used to apply boolean logic to the results: allowing success if either of two rules passes, or requiring a particular rule to fail, for example.